-A word of warning: dairy is hidden in a lot of food items.
+A word of warning: dairy is hidden in many food items.

 Best of luck to you."

-Formula would probably make this worse- that's my guess.
-Sounds like your doc isn't very supportive of breastfeeding.
+The formula would probably make this worse - that's my guess.
+It sounds like your doc isn't very supportive of breastfeeding.
 I would urge you not to stop breastfeeding.
 Have you thought about a lactation consultant?
-They can observe the situation from start to finish whereas the doctor does not.
+They can observe the situation from start to finish, whereas the doctor does not.
 Though I know an LC can be costly.
 Or, call your local La Leche league leader.
 They are very knowledgeable and will gladly listen to your issues and try to help you.
 Their advice is free!"

 Baby girl has GED and only sleeps like 6 hours a day.

-“My daughter as GED and she will only sleep, maybe 6 hours.
-If we are holding her, she will sleep some, but if we put her in her crib, within 5 mins, she starts crying.
+“My daughter has GED, and she will only sleep, maybe 6 hours.
+If we hold her, she will sleep some, but if we put her in her crib, within 5 mins, she starts crying.